TestGorilla LogoTestGorilla Logo

 Fetcher’s navigation panel keeps your options to a minimum, which I appreciated.
 There are clear indicators when you have applicants awaiting response or have interviews scheduled, ensuring you don’t miss anything.
 The navigation panel is accessible using both a keyboard and a mouse.

 TL;DR: Fetcher’s user interface is quite seamless and doesn’t have a significant learning curve.
-However, there’s no mobile app available.
+However, the mobile experience is less streamlined.

 The best insights on HR and recruitment, delivered to your inbox.